Call us on

 We launched our Don’t Quit, Do It campaign to increase participation in disability sports by highlighting the many benefits of taking part, and by making it easier for people to access and get involved with their local clubs.

 Although there are 9.4 million people living with disabilities in the UK, only 1 in 6 of them regularly takes part in sport of any kind.
 We hope that, through our campaign and sponsorship of disability programmes like HBC’s, we can make a real difference to physically disabled people across the country.

 Sport can be an important part of the rehabilitation process after a life-changing injury, developing independence, social integration and general well-being.

-If you, or someone you know, would like to get involved with Hampshire Disability Cricket check out their website or contact Mike Pollard.
+If you, or someone you know, would like to get involved with Hampshire Disability Cricket, contact Mike Pollard for more information.

 Request A Call Back

 Enter your details below and we'll call you back, at a time of your choice.

 This data will only be used by Irwin Mitchell for processing your query and for no other purpose.